MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 **`trafficSplitMethod`** - **Traffic split method**<br>
 `string`.
 Optional.
 Use when `strategy = canary`.
 Allowed values: `pod`, `smi`.
 Default value: `pod`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Acceptable values are **`pod`** and **`smi`**.
-The default value is **`pod`**.

-For the value **`smi`**, the percentage traffic split is done at the request level by using a service mesh.
+For the value `smi`, the percentage traffic split is done at the request level by using a service mesh.
 A service mesh must be set up by a cluster admin.
 This task handles orchestration of SMI [TrafficSplit](https://github.com/servicemeshinterface/smi-spec/tree/main/apis/traffic-split) objects.

-For the value **`pod`**, the percentage split isn't possible at the request level in the absence of a service mesh.
+For the value `pod`, the percentage split isn't possible at the request level in the absence of a service mesh.
 Instead, the percentage input is used to calculate the replicas for baseline and canary.
 The calculation is a percentage of replicas that are specified in the input manifests for the stable variant.
 <!-- :::editable-content-end::: -->
 <br>